hemmendinger/emacs-foot-ctrl/README.md

 So it is likely best if the neutral position was when the pedal is pressed, and the active position is a release.
 Or it's just my personal preference.

+(Only tested on Ubuntu.
+Let me know if it needs adjustments for another flavor.)

 Inspired by:
 https://github.com/ktemkin/software-vim-clutch